microsoft/StudentsAtBuild/README.md

 for our **student** developers is 14-21 years old, though that is really just there to guide us in scoping the content we create for you.
 So if you're a bit outside of these exact ages, you still might find this content useful for your coding journey!
 This may be perfect for you if you're a career switcher or a even just a beginner!

-## Where can I find the Student Zone Sessions?
-First, please register for the [Microsoft Build conference](https://register.build.microsoft.com/).
-Next, head over to the Community Connections and find the Student tab.
-Make sure to add all of the sessions to your schedule builder!

 ## How can I find the resources mentioned in the Student Zone sessions?
 Here are some examples of the content and star speakers we have this year: